EkoNdongAyecaba/qr-code-front-ent/README.md

 ### Useful resources

-- [The Odin Project](https://www.theodinproject.com) - This helped me for uploading the and understand the project
+- [The Odin Project](https://www.theodinproject.com) - This helped me for uploading and understand the project

 ## Author